Criteria for Admission to Ascot International School

 The procedure for admission is as follows:

-- Previous National Curriculum levels or specific course grades
+- Previous National Curriculum levels or specific course grade

 - Continuity of previous education